monesh1999/Quizz-Application/README.md

 📌 Usage

-Click Start Quiz to begin.
+1,Click Start Quiz to begin.

-Select your answer for each question.
+2,Select your answer for each question.

-View your score at the end of the quiz.
+3,View your score at the end of the quiz.

-Refresh to try again.
+4,Refresh to try again.